Pension Benefit Maximization

 At retirement, many of our clients are confronted with challenging decisions regarding their pensions.
 They often must choose to take 100% of their benefit with no spousal benefit or make the irreversible election to give up 10% of it for a reduced survivor benefit (50% of the reduced amount) should they pre-decease their spouse.

 The spousal benefit is valuable, but there is not a scenario where the pension carries on past the surviving spouse.
 Without an advisory relationship, a client may pass up a tremendous opportunity to add to their estate and give their spouse more flexible income options.
+Our retirement advisors will help with guiding investment decisions and shaping your retirement plan.

 The strategy (if a client is insurable) is for the pension earner to take the 100% benefit and use 10% of it to purchase a life insurance policy to fund the survivor.
 When the pension earner dies, the surviving spouse crafts an income plan from the death benefit proceeds.
 Then, at the death of the survivor, there will typically be a large residual benefit (usually between 400-1.2mm$) that can be passed on for children, relatives, or charitable giving.